jameshughes89/cs102/src/site/lab3.rst

 Lab #3
 ******

-* Refer to the slides for this lab.
-You will find many of the answers to your questions there
+* Refer to the topic pages for this lab
+    * You will find many of the answers to your questions there
 * Feel free to use your laptop if you have it
 * I strongly encourage you to work with others in the lab
 * Ensure I have recorded your completion.
 Failure to do so will result in a grade of 0